ldpercy/turtle/task/readme.md

 -----------

 * Conversion to JS modules + http-only mode
-* The moveXY cmd doesn't calculate direction angles nicely - see if it can be updated to +/-180 from current direction
 * Figuring out position+point arithmetic
 * Customisable drawing/viewbox sizes; dynamically draw grid to custom size
 * Continue working on transition to drawing spaces / geometric spaces